ytyulkinaxway/axway-open-docs/content/en/docs/central/integrate_with_webhooks.md

 ```

 * **$spec.webhooks**: Array of references to webhook resources, which will be invoked when on subscriptions to a catalog asset that references this subscription definition.
 * **$spec.schema**: Any valid JSON schema specifying the information required during subscription from the consumers.
-AMPLIFY Unified Catalog currently only supports JSON schema `draft-04`, so the provided schema in the subscription definition must be [draft-04](http://json-schema.org/draft-04/schema#).
+Amplify Unified Catalog currently only supports JSON schema `draft-04`, so the provided schema in the subscription definition must be [draft-04](http://json-schema.org/draft-04/schema#).

 The following is an example of a consumer instance payload referencing a subscription definition: